-- In order to get a c2c Smartcard, you will need to register for a c2c Smartcard account at smart.c2c-online.co.uk.
-You will be able to use your c2c Smartcard account to update the contact details that we hold for you; view details of any journeys made by you using your c2c Smartcard (including the location, date and time the c2c Smartcard was used);
+- In order to get a c2c Smartcard, you can either register for a c2c Smartcard account at smart.c2c-online.co.uk; or obtain a Smartcard upon purchasing a valid ticket at a c2c ticket office.
+You will be able to use your c2c Smartcard account to update the contact details that we hold for you and, where applicable, view details of any journeys made by you using your c2c Smartcard (including the location, date and time the c2c Smartcard was used);

 - Upon receipt of your Smartcard, to purchase tickets online, and to keep track of any compensation issued to you under the ADR Scheme and/or Loyalty points awarded to you under the Loyalty Award Scheme (in each case, as applicable) you will need to link your Smartcard with your c2c-online account at c2c-online.co.uk (the site)